Hercules, California: Location and surroundings

-Hercules is on the southeastern shores of San Pablo Bay, roughly 4 miles southwest of the Carquinez Bridge.
-By road, Hercules is roughly 12 miles north of Berkeley, California, 18 miles north of Oakland and 22 miles northeast of San Francisco.
+Hercules is on the southeastern shores of San Pablo Bay, roughly four miles southwest of the Carquinez Bridge.
+By road, Hercules is roughly 12 miles north of Berkeley, 18 miles north of Oakland and 22 miles northeast of San Francisco.
 The shoreline at this location runs northeast to southwest.
-Refugio Creek runs through the middle of Hercules in a northwest direction and empties at the shoreline.
+Refugio Creek runs through the middle of Hercules in a northwesterly direction and empties at the shoreline.

-The town is bisected by Interstate 80 which runs parallel and roughly one mile inland from the coast.
-I-80 is the main highway between San Francisco and Sacramento and intersects California State Route 4 in the city limits.
-Major arterial roads include San Pablo Road which lies to the north of I-80 (this road is also Historic US 40, which was the predecessor to I-80) and Refugio Valley Road which runs in a northwest–southeast direction along Refugio Creek.
+The town is bisected by Interstate 80, which runs parallel and roughly one mile inland from the coast.
+I-80 is the main highway between San Francisco and Sacramento and intersects California State Route 4 within the city limits.
+Major arterial roads include San Pablo Road, which lies to the north of I-80 (this road is also Historic US 40, which was the predecessor to I-80) and Refugio Valley Road, which runs in a northwest–southeast direction along Refugio Creek.